mkvenkit/ice40_tflite_inference/README.md

 2. ✓ Convert model to TFLite using int8 quantization.
 3. ✓ Get TFLite model weights and quantization parameters using *Netron*.
 4. ✓ Create a Python POC that does manual inference on data in #3.
-Compare results with FTLite interpretor on same data.
+Compare results with TFLite interpretor on same data.
 5. Implement inference using TFLite data on iCE40 FPGA.
 (Matrix multiplication and ReLU.)
 6. Implement inference using TFLite data on RP2040 in C to compare with #5.